How the RFP Response Agent Qualifies Bids Automatically

 What is BWS and how does it work?+

 Bid Worthiness Score (BWS) is a 1–10 rating scored across four criteria: strategic alignment, win probability, resource requirements, and revenue potential.
 The Assessor agent evaluates each criterion independently with explicit reasoning.
 If BWS falls below the configurable threshold, Phase 2 is skipped entirely — saving 51% of pipeline costs on bids you shouldn’t pursue.
+The system prompts are standalone text files — edit scoring thresholds and output formats without touching the workflow JSON.

 What triggers Phase 2?+